 The strange case of Francis M. Reeves, first wife of James F. Taylor, from whom he may or may not have been divorced.

-Click on the thumbnail to see the photo.
+Click on the pictures to see the full-size photo.

 Photo of William F. Taylor family taken about 1907.
 The photo was probably taken after the death of the elder daughter, Mary Frances Taylor, who died on 14 October 1906.
 Since Margaret Morgan Taylor died on 8 August 1908, this photo appears to have been taken sometime between those two dates.
 Seated: Margaret Morgan Taylor (30 November 1839 – 8 August 1908) and William F. Taylor (19 February 1841 – 28 April 1914).
 Standing: Six of their nine children.
 I think they are, left-to-right: John Jefferson Taylor, Wilson Taylor, James T. Taylor, William Andrew Taylor, Henry B. Taylor, Samuel Taylor, Walter B. Taylor, and Lucy E. Taylor.